DianaMAlfonso/velitasymomentos/README.md

 ## 👩‍💻 Author & Credits

-Project developed by **Diana** as the final project for her fullstack web development course, integrating PHP, MySQL, Bootstrap, PHPMailer, and PhpSpreadsheet.
+Project developed by **Diana Alfonso** as the final project for her fullstack web development course, integrating PHP, MySQL, Bootstrap, PHPMailer, and PhpSpreadsheet.

 ---